Polyoxometalate: Polymolybdates and tungstates

 The polymolybdates and polytungstates are derived, formally at least, from the dianionic [MO4]2- precursors.
 The most common units for polymolybdates and polyoxotungstates are the octahedral {MO6} centers, sometimes slightly distorted.
 Some polymolybdates contain pentagonal bipyramidal units.
 These building blocks are found in the molybdenum blues, which are mixed valence compounds.

-Polyoxotechnetate
+Polyoxotechnetates and rhenates

 Polyoxotechnetates form only in strongly acidic conditions, such as in HTcO4 or trifluoromethanesulfonic acid solutions.
 The first empirically isolated polyoxotechnetate was the red [Tc20O68](4-).
 It contains both Tc(V) and Tc(VII) in ratio 4: 16 and is obtained as the hydronium salt [H7O3]4[Tc20O68]*4H2O by concentrating an HTcO4 solution.
 Corresponding ammonium polyoxotechnetate salt was recently isolated from trifluoromethanesulfonic acid and it has very similar structure.

+The only polyoxorhenate formed in acidic conditions in presence of pyrazolium cation.
+The first empirically isolated polyoxorhenate was the white [Re4O15](2-).
+It contains Re(VII) in both octahedral and tetrahedral coordination.